ℹ️ Note

 Sometimes install is better than cp as you can tweak permission/owner within the same command. rsync is fast and smart enough.

-jc is used to convert output to JSON, which can be piped to jq and simplify things.
+jc is used to convert cli output to JSON, which can be piped to jq and simplify things.
 I tried many cli tools that can read data from CSV, XLS, SQLite and visidata is so far the best one.
 With sqlite-utils I can easily publish data via datasette.
-My game-stats website is powered by datasette, datasette-dashboards and datasette2vercel btw.
+As I mentioned above, I’m slowly adopting nushell for such tasks.
+For now I still use a mixture of them whenever appropriate.

 I use autocorrect and vale to lint my prose, although it’s only used in my blog and not anywhere else.